-He stopped inside the doorway, halting underneath the high arch of stone, sheltered from view.
-Kortid stood rigid, transfixed.
-Then he inclined his head wordlessly, a torrent of exhaustion and gratitude flowing through the air around him.
+He stopped inside the doorway, where the high stone arch sheltered them from view.
+Kortid's body was rigid.
+Then he inclined his head wordlessly, and a torrent of exhaustion and gratitude gushed through the air around him.
+Verlem breathed in the swirls.